 Mack #4 preformed the last switching duties at the historic dual 3 foot narrow and standard gauge rail yards in Mount Union PA at the East Broad Top Railroad & Coal Co during November & December of 1969.
 Mack #4 was again moved to a heritage rail line in 1970 where it was briefly used.
 It was rumored in late 2007 that both #4 & #5 were scheduled to see the flames of the scrapers torch by their former owner.
 However #4 was saved in March 2008 and the rare boxcab locomotive has been restored to its Mack Truck Inc. heritage.
 Mack #4 now proudly rests at the entrance of McHugh Locomotive & Equipment.

-Assisting Private collectors with restorations of historic or vintage rail transportation and other types of equipment.
+Assisting Private collectors with restorations of vintage diesel locomotives or historic railway transportation equipment, and various other types of equipment.